-Understand what information you must publish about your careers provision, and get inspiration when writing your careers guidance policy with examples from secondary and special schools.
+Understand what information you must publish about your careers provision, and download and adapt our model policy to help you stay compliant.
+Plus, see example policies from secondary and special schools.

 What you need to do

 - All maintained schools, including maintained special schools and pupil referral units (PRUs)

 - Academies and free schools, if their funding agreements include this requirement.
 If not, they're still encouraged to follow the guidance as a statement of good practice

 The requirements do not apply to non-maintained special schools and independent schools.

 Under these requirements, maintained secondary schools must and academies should publish details of their careers programme on their websites.